glytoucan/glytoucan/system/cli.md

 `groovy gtc -u [contributor id] -a [API key] -c [csvFile]`

-The CSV file is expected to have at least one column.
+The CSV file is expected to have only one column.
 The first row is not considered data and expected to be a header.
 One column must contain the word "sequence" and all data below it will be considered a sequence format.

 To register sequences in a ｔsv file:

 `groovy gtc -u [contributor id] -a [API key] -t [tsvFile]`

-Output data is supported by tsv and csv format.
+Output data is supported by a tsv and csv format.

 To output in csv format: